 Head metallic dark green, except yellow labium and yellow anteclypeus.

-Synthorax marked on sides with 2 broad, green metallic stripes, enclosing a citron-yellow area; beneath (lower part of metepimeron) also citron-yellow
+Synthorax marked on sides with 2 broad, green metallic stripes, enclosing a citron-yellow area; beneath (lower part of metepimeron) also citron-yellow.
+Wings hyaline tinged with yellow at the base.

 Abdomen black, with S7-9 inflated; S2 with a dorsal spot; S3-5 with a middorsal yellow longitudinal line; S6 with a large oval-shaped dorsal spot.